-The WCUCOM seeks to create and maintain an environment that encourages continued growth of moral and ethical values, which include personal honesty, mutual trust and professionalism.
+The WCUCOM seeks to create and maintain an environment that encourages continued growth of moral and ethical values, which include personal honesty, mutual trust, professionalism, patient safety, cultural competency, and interprofessional collaborative practice.
 WCUCOM places a high value on academic integrity and regards any act of academic dishonesty as a serious offense.
 Dishonesty is considered a direct violation of WCUCOM's academic and professional standards.
 Students must adhere to the Osteopathic Oath and to the Ethical Standards established by the American Osteopathic Association as they pertain to physicians-intraining.